rverton/redAsset/README.md

     	JSON file to parse from, gzip allowed.

 ```

+When CIDR notations are present, they are parsed and IPs of DNS entries are checked if they belong to these networks.
+Example `-domains` file:

+    robinverton.de
+    10.0.0.1/24

+This will search for all domains ending with `.robinverton.de` and for DNS entries which map to an IP matching `10.0.0.1/24`.

 Log is printed to *stderr*, results to *stdout*, so you may pipe this to a results file.